T20X/notes/low latency/lock-free.md

 This shows that happens-before is not transitive in C++11. **IMPORTANT--------------->** But if you ignore "consume" opratoins that it is transitive.

+The implementation shall ensure that no program execution demonstrates a cycle in the “happens before” relation

 ## "Modification order"